EKMallon/UNO-Breadboard-Datalogger/ReadMe.md

 **Arduino Tutorial: Adding Sensors to Your Data Logger** https://thecavepearlproject.org/2017/12/17/adding-sensors-to-an-arduino-data-logger/

-Just make sure that your sensor can handle the UNO's 5V rail.
+Just make sure that the sensor you want to use can handle the UNO's 5V rail.